 Washability – Some pillows can be wiped easily, and some come with a removable slipcover that can be washed in a washing machine.
 You can also buy several slipcovers and interchange them.
 If both the inside of a pillow and the cover can be cleaned, then this is the best choice.
 Babies are prone to spills and spit-ups, so you will have to wash the pillow quite often.

 Special features – Some pillows have features that might be useful in your situation.
 For example, there are travel pillows that you can fold and put in a portable bag.
-There are pillows for twins.
-Some brands have nursing pillows that also serve as a body pillow during pregnancy.
-And there are pillows that can double as a support for a baby when she starts learning to sit up.
+There are products for twins.
+Some brands have nursing rollers that also serve as a body pillow during pregnancy.
+And there are rollers that can double as a support for a baby when she starts learning to sit up.

 Types of Fillings for Breastfeeding Pillows